 Pumpkin Spice Muffins are such a tasty treat that everyone will love.
-The muffins have the perfect pumpkin flavor, and honey roasted pecans are baked in to add the perfect crunch.
-There’s so much flavor to savor in this easy pumpkin muffins recipe!
+The muffins have the perfect pumpkin spice flavor, and honey roasted pecans are baked in to add the perfect crunch.
+There’s so much flavor to savor in this easy muffins recipe!

-Make a batch of these pumpkin muffins to eat for breakfast, for dessert, or just to grab on the go for a quick snack.
+Make a batch of these to eat for breakfast, for dessert, or just to grab on the go for a quick snack.
 They’re so versatile and taste good any time of day!
 They are also a great fall recipe to bring to parties, make for family, or to add on to the holiday dessert table.
 There’s never a bad time for pumpkin this season!

 Pumpkin Spice Muffins

 This easy pumpkin muffins recipe is my ideal fall treat.
-Pumpkin is the flavor of the season, and these pumpkin spice muffins are just perfect!
+Pumpkin is the flavor of the season, and these muffins are just perfect!
 They’re so simple to make from scratch and so easy to share with friends and family.
 This is one of my favorite recipes to bake, and I’ll be making them all season long!